LeeCenY/SpamMessage/README.md

 # SpamMessage
-Use the LSTM to train a spam message filter and convert the model to CoreML to predict locally
+Use the LSTM to train a spam message filter and convert the model to CoreML to predict on iPhone locally

 Done:
 * build model